kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 ## Benchmarking with `redis-benchmark`

-We can benchmark our simple Redis server by running the `redis-benchmark`.
+We can benchmark our mini Redis server by running the `redis-benchmark`.

 Before the benchmark send the actual commands, it also send some `CONFIG` commands to get some configuration.
-Let's make sure we handle those as well so that our Redis server doesn't crash because of unmatched patterns:
+Let's make sure we handle those as well so that our server doesn't crash because of unmatched patterns:

 ```diff
 defp handle_command(socket, command) do